How to Create an Entry-Level Product for your Handmade Business

 If shoppers can get the same value at a lower price point, they’ll be more likely to go for your entry-level product, even when they were planning to buy from your regular line of products.
 And we don’t want that.

-Making your regular line of products the better value ensures people who are interested in your product are more likely to go for the regular line.
-Those who are skeptical or need a little convincing can still try a product with less financial commitment; they just won’t get as much value for their money.
+Making your regular line of products the better value ensures people interested in your product are more likely to go for the regular line.
+Those skeptical or who need a little convincing can still try a product with less financial commitment; they just won’t get as much value for their money.

 6) CREATES URGENCY

-You want shoppers to actually want your product; you don’t want someone to buy because they felt rushed and made an impulse purchase they’ll regret later (that’s not going to encourage future sales).
+You want shoppers to want your product; you don’t want someone to buy because they felt rushed and made an impulse purchase they’ll regret later (that won’t encourage future sales).
 But you can create a little nudge to get someone who’s going to buy, to buy now instead of later.

-Or, you could create a bit of urgency by offering the entry-level products for a limited time.
+Or, you could create a bit of urgency by offering entry-level products for a limited time.

 EXAMPLES OF ENTRY-LEVEL PRODUCTS